tejaswisagiraju/bitly_clone/README.md

 ### HINTS

 Feeling stuck?
 Each hint below should help you get one step closer to completing the lab.
-We'll start with a few simple ones:
+Hint 0 has a few simple tips, and the other hints have more detailed instructions (with spoilers!).

 #### Hint 0: General hints

-* Each time you change your server, stop it (CTRL-C) and restart it (`node index.js`).
+* If you use `nodemon index.js` to start your sever, changes will be automatically updated.
+Otherwise, each time you change your server code, you'll have to stop the server (CTRL-C) and restart it (`node index.js`).
 * Make sure you check that each submited url starts with either `https://` or `http://`.
 * To read form data, try using the Node package `body-parser` [(docs here)](https://github.com/expressjs/body-parser). **After** you require `body-parser` in your code, set it up with the following line:
 	```